prarthana1998/Toy-Robot-Simulator/README.md

     ```bash
     PYTHONPATH=src python -m unittest discover -s tests -p 'test_*.py'

-###Contributing
+### Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or a pull request on GitHub.
+If you find any issues or have suggestions for improvements, please open an issue or a pull request on GitHub. <br>

-License
+### License
 This project is licensed under the MIT License.